 (i) the progress in administrative capacity building for public institutions, partners and beneficiaries, where relevant.

-(j) information regarding the implementation of the programme's contribution to [Invest EU] in accordance with Article 14 or of the resources transferred in accordance with Article 26, where applicable.
+(j) information regarding the implementation of the contribution of the programme to the [Invest EU] Programme in accordance with Article 14 or of the resources transferred in accordance with Article 26, where applicable.

 As regards the programmes supported by the EMFAF, the monitoring committee shall be consulted and shall, if it considers it appropriate, give an opinion on any amendment of the programme proposed by the managing authority.